 Planning fees are set by Government and vary according to the type and size of development proposed.
-The Schedule of planning fees is available under Information and Resources.

-The former Protocol for Conduct in Planning Control adopted in 2004 has been updated, and was approved by Somerset County Council on the 12 November 2008.
+The former Protocol for Conduct in Planning Control adopted in 2004 has been updated, and was approved by Somerset County Council on 12 November 2008.

 The document sets out our code of planning practice to provide a clear statement of the expectation of conduct, and procedures to be followed, so that decisions are made and can be seen to have been made in a proper manner.

-In addition to providing guidance, the Code is intended to strengthen the trust between us (as decision maker) and those who are affected by planning decisions.
+As well as providing guidance, the Code is intended to strengthen the trust between us (as decision maker) and those who are affected by planning decisions.
 It covers both the pre-application process as well as the actual determination of applications.

 The new document takes into account the revised Code of Conduct, other Codes and Protocols (for example the Planning Control Pre-Application Advice Protocol) and guidance such as the Association of Council Secretaries and Solicitors Model Members Planning Code of Conduct.
 As a result it reflects an up-to-date position on how we should administer the Planning function.